paulkling/springboot-groovy-hibernate-spock/README.md

-# Restful WS using SpringBoot, Groovy, Hibernate, Swagger enabled and spock for testing.
+# Restful WS using SpringBoot, Groovy, Swagger enabled and spock for testing.

 You can build and run this sample using Gradle (>1.6):